+'''

 -Dweblogic.Name="big iron"

+'''

 For UNIX systems other than Solaris and Linux operating systems, you must disable the weblogic.nodemanager.nativeVersionEnabled option at the command line when starting Node Manager (or set the property in nodemanager.properties) to use the pure Java implementation.
-For more information, see Section 4.8.4, "Reviewing nodemanager.properties".
+See Reviewing nodemanager.properties.

-6.1.3 Running Script-based Node Manager
+Running Script-Based Node Manager

-Note: In this release of WebLogic Server, prior to running the script-based implementation of Node Manager, you must create or copy into NodeManagerHome, a nodemanager.domains file that specifies the domains that you want a Node Manager instance to control.
-See Section 4.8.3, "Configuring nodemanager.domains File."
+In this release of Oracle WebLogic Server, prior to running the script-based implementation of Node Manager, you must create or copy into NodeManagerHome, a nodemanager.domains file that specifies the domains that you want a Node Manager instance to control.
+See Configuring nodemanager.domains File.
 Alternatively, you can register WebLogic domains with Node Manager using the WLST command, nmEnroll.

-If not specified, the default NodeManagerHome location is WL HOME/common/nodemanager.
+If not specified, the default NodeManagerHome location is WL_HOME/common/nodemanager.